Understanding the impact of functional additives on your materials

 2. Impact testing – utilises the kinetic energy of a falling pendulum hammer to break a standard test specimen, in order to determine the energy required to do so.
 The resultant data gives a measure of impact toughness and can be used to report comparisons between different materials and the effect of functional additives on this property.
 Radical Materials can perform testing and report to both Izod (test specimen clamped vertically) and Charpy (test specimen rests horizontally) test methods.

 Whilst it is important to get an understanding of the impact of functional additives on the mechanical performance of base polymers, it can also be crucial to consider how external factors can affect the performance of the polymer solution in service.
-One such common influence is the effect of weathering, when components are utilised outdoors or simply exposed to UV light.
+One such common influence is the effect of weathering, when components are used outdoors or simply exposed to UV light.
 The bulk of degradation of polymers in outdoor applications is caused by the effects of UV light and forms of damage can include colour changes, cracking, embrittlement, blistering etc.

 Radical Materials utilises a QUV accelerated weathering tester to reproduce this damage and also accommodate for the additional impact of rain/dew.
 The system simulates the effects of natural sunlight using high intensity fluorescent UV lamps and is, in a few days or weeks, able to reproduce the damage that can occur over months of exposure outdoors.
 Visual changes can be quickly assessed against a reference standard and effects on mechanical performance confirmed utilising the test equipment described above.